 Meet the team

-The IMP core team works across offices in the UK, USA and Philippines, supported by an invaluable group of consultants and advisors who contribute to a range of experiences and perspectives.
+The IMP core team is from a wide range of countries, including the UK, Norway, USA, Canada, South Africa, Romania and Australia.
+We are supported by an invaluable group of consultants and advisors, who contribute to a range of experiences and perspectives.

 The IMP Team is legally hosted by Bridges Insights, an independent non-profit set up by Bridges Fund Management, exclusively for the purpose of building the market for sustainable business and investment.

-Clara oversees the strategic direction of all the IMP’s activities and facilitates key relationships across its broad community of collaborating organisations.
+Clara oversees the strategic direction of the IMP and leads its technical facilitation across a broad range of collaborating organisations.

-Clara is on secondment from Bridges Fund Management, where she led the firm’s impact strategy throughout the investment cycle and across all fund types.
-In addition to growing impact through Bridges’ own funds, Clara led the firm’s research and development efforts to promote the growth of the wider sustainable and impact investment sector.
+Clara is on secondment from her role as a Partner at Bridges Fund Management, where she previously led the firm’s sustainable and impact strategies across all fund types.
+Clara also led the firm’s research and development efforts to promote the growth of the wider sustainable and impact investment sector.

-Prior to Bridges, Clara focused her career on investing in sustainable businesses – most recently on the management team of a healthcare chain in India and Acumen portfolio company.
-Clara previously worked for Acumen’s Capital Markets team where she played a lead role in designing an innovative investment vehicle and later co-led the Acumen energy portfolio.
+Prior to Bridges Fund Management, Clara focused her career on investing in sustainable businesses – most recently on the management team of a healthcare chain in India, an Acumen portfolio company.
+Clara previously worked for Acumen’s Capital Markets team where she played a lead role in designing an innovative investment vehicle and later co-led the Acumen renewable energy portfolio.

 James engages with investors who are interested to learn about, and apply, the IMP norms to their investment processes.
 He also works on the IMP incubated data and technology programme, the IMP+ACT Alliance.